 Many options, beginning with large hotels then smaller facilities.

-Bermuda is a foreign country and requires valid passports from:
+Bermuda requires valid passports from:

 Non-citizens of the USA must also carry a US Green Card showing them to be legal registered aliens there, if entering Bermuda from USA.
 See Bermuda's Links with the USA.

 Britons (5% of all visitors, see Bermuda's Links with the UK):